Mansi130101/Text_Classification/README.md

 # Text_Classification

 Binary Text classification using TensorFlow using 1D-CNN architecture on IMDB movie review sentiment classification with a test accuracy of 87.01%.
+The models are saved in .h5 file format and can be used later.

 ## Dataset: